PARICALCITOL- paricalcitol injection, solution

 Within two hours after administering paricalcitol intravenous doses ranging from 0.04 to 0.24 mcg/kg, concentrations of paricalcitol decreased rapidly; thereafter, concentrations of paricalcitol declined log-linearly.
 No accumulation of paricalcitol was observed with three times a week dosing.

-Distribution: Paricalcitol is extensively bound to plasma proteins (≥ 99.8%).
-In healthy subjects, the steady state volume of distribution is approximately 23.8 L. The mean apparent volume of distribution following a 0.24 mcg/kg dose of paricalcitol in CKD Stage 5 subjects requiring hemodialysis (HD) and peritoneal dialysis (PD) is between 31 and 35 L.
+Paricalcitol is extensively bound to plasma proteins (≥ 99.8%).
+In healthy subjects, the steady state volume of distribution is approximately 23.8 L. The mean apparent volume of distribution following a 0.24 mcg/kg dose of paricalcitol in CKD patients requiring hemodialysis (HD) and peritoneal dialysis (PD) is between 31 and 35 L.

 In vitro data suggest that paricalcitol is metabolized by multiple hepatic and non-hepatic enzymes, including mitochondrial CYP24, as well as CYP3A4 and UGT1A4.
 The identified metabolites include the product of 24(R)-hydroxylation (present at low levels in plasma), as well as 24,26- and 24,28-dihydroxylation and direct glucuronidation.

-Elimination: Paricalcitol is excreted primarily by hepatobiliary excretion.
+Paricalcitol is excreted primarily by hepatobiliary excretion.
 Approximately 63% of a radioactive dose was recovered in the feces and 19% was recovered in the urine in healthy subjects.
 In healthy subjects, the mean elimination half-life of paricalcitol is about five to seven hours over the studied dose range of 0.04 to 0.16 mcg/kg.
-The pharmacokinetics of paricalcitol has been studied in CKD Stage 5 subjects requiring hemodialysis (HD) and peritoneal dialysis (PD).
-The mean elimination half-life of paricalcitol after administration of 0.24 mcg/kg paricalcitol intravenous bolus dose in CKD Stage 5 HD and PD patients is 13.9 and 15.4 hours, respectively (Table 3).
+The pharmacokinetics of paricalcitol has been studied in CKD patients requiring hemodialysis (HD) and peritoneal dialysis (PD).
+The mean elimination half-life of paricalcitol after administration of 0.24 mcg/kg paricalcitol intravenous bolus dose in CKD HD and PD patients is 13.9 and 15.4 hours, respectively (Table 5).

-Geriatric: The pharmacokinetics of paricalcitol has not been investigated in geriatric patients greater than 65 years
+The pharmacokinetics of paricalcitol has not been investigated in geriatric and pediatric patients.

-Hepatic Impairment: The disposition of intravenous paricalcitol (0.24 mcg/kg) was compared in patients with mild (n=5) and moderate (n=5) hepatic impairment (as indicated by the Child-Pugh method) and subjects with normal hepatic function (n=10).
+The disposition of intravenous paricalcitol (0.24 mcg/kg) was compared in patients with mild (n=5) and moderate (n=5) hepatic impairment (as indicated by the Child-Pugh method) and subjects with normal hepatic function (n=10).
 The pharmacokinetics of unbound paricalcitol were similar across the range of hepatic function evaluated in this study.
-No dosing adjustment is required in patients with mild and moderate hepatic impairment.
 The influence of severe hepatic impairment on the pharmacokinetics of paricalcitol has not been evaluated.

-Renal Impairment: The pharmacokinetics of paricalcitol have been studied in CKD Stage 5 subjects requiring hemodialysis (HD) and peritoneal dialysis (PD).
+The pharmacokinetics of paricalcitol have been studied in CKD patients requiring hemodialysis (HD) and peritoneal dialysis (PD).
 Hemodialysis procedure has essentially no effect on paricalcitol elimination.
-However, compared to healthy subjects, CKD Stage 5 subjects showed a decreased CL and increased half-life.
+However, compared to healthy subjects, CKD patients on dialysis showed a decreased CL and increased half-life.

 An in vitro study indicates that paricalcitol is not an inhibitor of CYP1A2, CYP2A6, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2D6, CYP2E1, or CYP3A at concentrations up to 50 nM (21 ng/mL) (approximately 20-fold greater than that obtained after highest tested dose).
 In fresh primary cultured hepatocytes, the induction observed at paricalcitol concentrations up to 50 nM was less than two-fold for CYP2B6, CYP2C9 or CYP3A, where the positive controls rendered a six- to nineteen-fold induction.
 Hence, paricalcitol is not expected to inhibit or induce the clearance of drugs metabolized by these enzymes.